CryptoPlazaHQ/MemoryChain/CredentiaLit/Sinopsis/03_Core_Functionality_Overview.md

-# 03. CredentiaLit SDK: Core Functionality - The Mechanics of Trust
+# 03. CredentiaLit SDK/App: Core Functionality - The Mechanics of Trust for Institutions

 ---

 > "At its heart, the CredentiaLit SDK is a cryptographic engine.
-It transforms claims into verifiable truths, and permissions into undeniable conditions."
+It transforms claims into verifiable truths, and permissions into undeniable conditions.
+The CredentiaLit App brings this power to your fingertips."
-> — _CredentiaLit Technical Design_
+> — _CredentiaLit Technical Design Philosophy_

 The **CredentiaLit SDK** is engineered to provide developers with a robust, yet intuitive, set of functionalities for implementing decentralized identity and authorization.
-This chapter delves into the primary capabilities of the SDK, explaining how it leverages Lit Protocol to enable verifiable credential issuance, robust verification, and dynamic access control.
+The **CredentiaLit App** then layers an accessible management interface on top of these SDK capabilities.
+This chapter delves into their primary functionalities, explaining how they leverage Lit Protocol to enable verifiable credential issuance, robust verification, and dynamic access control, vital for educational and knowledge-driven institutions.

 ## 1. Verifiable Credential Issuance: Crafting Fraud-Proof Educational & Institutional Records

 This is the process by which an entity (an educational institution, a corporate HR department, a community, an individual) asserts a claim about another entity (a student, an employee, a user, an asset) and cryptographically signs it.
-It directly combats **credential fraud and establishes undeniable provenance.**
+The **CredentiaLit SDK/App** directly combats **credential fraud and establishes undeniable provenance** for academic and institutional claims.

 *   **Key Functionalities:**
     *   **`issueCredential(issuerDid: string, subjectDid: string, credentialType: string, claims: object, conditions: LitCondition[])`:**